 - plastic bottle or mason jar

-To make wipe-on poly, follow these three steps:
+Now, follow these three steps:

 Step 1.
 Stir Up the Oil-based Polyurethane

-Before you start, mix the product in the can it comes in.
+Mix or shake the product in the can it comes in.
 Some of them have flattening agents that will need a good mix to ensure the consistency and appearance is nice and even.

 Otherwise, some areas of the wood may turn out glossier than others.
-Be sure you don’t shake it, otherwise, this could cause bubbles to form.
+Be sure you don’t shake it.
+Otherwise, this could cause bubbles to form.

 Step 2.
 Pour the Polyurethane into the Jar or Bottle

-After properly stirring the material, pour it into the mason jar, water bottle or any other kind of container that can be sealed tightly.
+After properly stirring the material, pour it into the mason jar, water bottle, or any other kind of container that can be sealed tightly.